-We each ordered the full brunch during our first visit and added sides of bacon and smoked salmon.
+We each ordered the full brunch during our visit and added sides of bacon and smoked salmon.
 When we return, we’ll be more selective and order a la carte dishes like filled croissants and Greek yogurt unless we’re feeling particularly peckish.

-Brick Cafe serves salads and burger for those not in the mood for traditional brunch food.
+Brick Cafe serves salads and burgers for those not in the mood for traditional brunch food.
 Be sure to check the menu next to the brick wall to discover the daily soup and dish of the day before you order.